| Troops

 So the highlands in the Ma-Oya valley are gradually

+disappearing.
 It is said that thousand earn a living through clay

 and sand mining.
 Tile factories and brick kilns too are

 depending on the clay.
 Thousands work in them.
+The argument is that if environment destruction is

 taken into consideration and the work is stopped those